ryanohno/object_Detection/README.md

- but I am encountering that when I run Detec4.py Printer prints everything once, and not really
+ but I am encountering that when I run Detec4.py Printer prints everything once, and not really print thing when button is pressed